Frequently Asked Questions

 - This nationwide plan helps Malaysia conserve its rainforests.
 In 1992, at the Rio Earth Summit, Malaysia pledged to keep at least 50 percent of its land under forest cover.
 It has kept that promise.
 A Guardian article on MSPO praised the program’s ability to “create a nationwide conservation landscape which could see the protection of tigers in Peninsular Malaysia, the elephants of Sabah and the orangutans of Sarawak in safe habitats.”

 - This nationwide program also supports Malaysia’s independent oil palm farmers, who found other certification standards onerous.
 In Malaysia 40 percent of palm-planted lands are tended by these family famers (called smallholders).
 Policies and financial assistance are in place to help smallholders obtain certification and compete fairly in the global palm oil market.

-The MSPO program was launched in 2015 and already has certified more than 3.6M hectares as of December 25, 2019, approximately 62 percent of Malaysia’s palm-planted land.
+The MSPO program was launched in 2015 and rapidly certified millions of hectares of palm-planted land.
+Consult the MSPO website for the most current statistics.